top of page

 The History of Common Mallow

-Common Mallow has a long history in both holistic medicine and culinary use.
-Medicinal because its roots, in particular, have a substantial amount of mucilage, a sticky, jelly-like substance that gives Mallow its anti-inflammatory properties.
-Historically, the herb has been used to heal digestive and urinary tract irritations and even control coughs caused by inflammation.
-Culinary because it’s a nutritional powerhouse containing calcium and magnesium, potassium, zinc, iron, selenium, sodium, iodine, vitamin B complex, vitamin A, and vitamin C.
+Common Mallow, with its roots rich in mucilage, a sticky, jelly-like substance that gives Mallow its anti-inflammatory properties, has a profound history in both holistic medicine and culinary use.
+It has been used for centuries to heal digestive and urinary tract irritations and control coughs caused by inflammation.
+As an edible weed, is is a nutritional powerhouse, packed with calcium, magnesium, potassium, zinc, iron, selenium, sodium, iodine, vitamin B complex, vitamin A, and vitamin C. Its legacy in herbal medicine is a testament to its potency and versatility.

 Identifying Common Mallow